thebrandonc/gs-automailer/README.md

 **DISCLAIMER:** Please use this script responsibly.
 It is intended to be used as a productivity tool for those without sufficient resources for paid solutions.
 I've been there.
 Please avoid spammy behavior.

+To learn more about how to use this script, watch the YouTube tutorial here: [Check out the Tutorial](https://youtu.be/GWnCoA3seVI)

 ## Getting Started

 To use this script, create a new Google Sheet with two tabs.
 The first tab should contain your contact list, and the first `3` columns need to adhere to the following format: